bsolomenco/cubrid-cmd/README.md

-# cubrid-cmd
+# cubrid-cmd (cubrid helper commands for bash)
-cubrid helper commands for Linux bash; works also on Windows via gitBash or Linux subsystem
+works also on Windows via gitBash or Linux subsystem

 1. choose a base folder
 ```